+Electricity

-Electricity Repair category 2 Notes There are some mixed age aspects evident to the apparatus, where seen, including the supply of sockets within some apartments, and a loose ceiling light fitting within a bedroom apartment.
-My inspection of the advised recently renewed consumer unit was partly restricted due to heavy stored items within the access cupboard.
-A qualified electrical contractor can provide further advice with regards to all/any necessary upgrading/remedial works.
+Repair category 2

+Notes There are mixed age aspects evident to the apparatus, where seen, including a PVC style consumer unit.
+On this basis, a qualified electrician should provide further advice with regards to all/any necessary upgrading/remedial works.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

-Gas

-Repair category 1

-Notes No significant defects evident.
+Gas Repair category 1 Notes There is some weathering/wear and tear evident to the external box housing the gas meter.
+See also associated comments made within the heating section.
 Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.

 F Water, plumbing and bathroom fittings

 Repair category 2

-Notes There is some isolated worn tile pointing/hairline cracked tiling within the shower unit.
-Defective tiling can lead to associated issues.
-This should be appreciated, as a precaution.
-There is also some mixed age pipework evident within my noticeably limited roof space inspection.
+Notes There is some wear and tear evident to bathroom fittings, including some worn mastic sealant to the bath unit.
+Defective mastic sealant can lead to concealed issues.
+There is evidence of some mixed age pipework.

-Heating and hot water Repair category 2 Notes There are older aspects evident to the heating apparatus, where seen, including mostly all radiators.
-A qualified heating contractor should provide further advice as necessary.
+Repair category 2 Notes There is an older style gas fire within the sitting room.
+Gas fires should be regularly monitored and maintained via appropriately qualified contractors and should be inspected/tested prior to reuse.
+There is some wear and tear/ageing evident to heating apparatus, including corrosion at the bathroom radiator.
 Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
 Future repair or replacement should be anticipated.
-This should be appreciated.
-It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+This should be fully appreciated.
+It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant

-Heating and hot water Repair category 2 Notes It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
+Heating and hot water

+Repair category 2

+Notes regulations.
+It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
 Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.